software-mansion/react-native-svg/README.md

-strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis. rotate          | 0          | Rotation degree value on the current object. scale           | 1          | Scale value on the current object. origin          | 0, 0       | Transform origin coordinates for the current object. originX         | 0          | Transform originX coordinates for the current object.
+strokeDashoffset| null       | The strokeDashoffset prop specifies the distance into the dash pattern to start the dash. x               | 0          | Translate distance on x-axis. y               | 0          | Translate distance on y-axis. rotation          | 0          | Rotation degree value on the current object. scale           | 1          | Scale value on the current object. origin          | 0, 0       | Transform origin coordinates for the current object. originX         | 0          | Transform originX coordinates for the current object.